nathanvda/cocoon/README.markdown

 Optionally, you can add an html option called `wrapper_class` to use a different wrapper div instead of `.nested-fields`.
 The class should be added without a preceding dot (`.`).

+> Note: the javascript behind the generated link relies on the presence of a wrapper class (default `.nested-fields`) to function correctly.

 Example:
 ```haml
 = link_to_remove_association('remove this', @form_obj,